Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/5_Annotation.rst

     3. Run hmmsearch to find the genes encoding for the spike glycoprotein S and RNA-dependent RNA polymerase.
 You can find the HMM models (S.hmm and RdRp.hmm) in the directory ``/nfs/course/551-0132-00L/5_Annotation/homework``.

+    **Extra material** (no quiz questions)

-    Extra material (no quiz question): use the software "bio" to (i) download the genbank file for the reference sequence of the SARS-CoV2, and (ii) to further explore its genomic content.
+    Use the software "bio" to (i) download the genbank file for the reference sequence of the SARS-CoV2, and (ii) to further explore its genomic content.

     * How many coding sequences (CDS) are annotated?
     * How many mature protein regions are annotated?